If you love to travel and love to write, this free travel writing course will get you one step closer.

 Then you may have to push further, depending on your skills.

-If you're a gifted writer, then go for it!
+If you're a gifted writer with a knack for marketing yourself, then go for it!
 Start pitching.

 If you don't feel ready to write for pay and want to hone your craft, a travel writing course might help.
 Inventor Thomas Alva Edison once said: "Success is 10 percent inspiration and 90 percent perspiration."
 The same can be said for travel writing.

-This is the course you should take if you want to launch your own travel blog and make money with it, and are comfortable online (or want to be).
-Even if you're an absolute beginner, you'll get the help you need at TBS.
+This is the course you should take if you want to launch your own travel blog and make money with it: for beginners.

-The coursework is brilliant but there's a lot more:
+The coursework is great but there's a lot more:

 So writing, yes, but also everything you'll need to set up your own successful travel blog.
 I'm on their Facebook group nearly every day and while I've been online since early 2007, I still learn something new each time.

-The Ultimate Travel Writing Course is the first travel writing course I ever took, many years ago: it's professional and traditional, a classic.
+The Ultimate Travel Writing Course is the first travel writing course I ever took, many years ago: it's professional and traditional, a classic that still delivers the goods.

-This is the course you should take if you're just starting out and wondering if travel writing is for you - and if you're more interested in the writing rather than the publishing side.
+This is the course you should take if you're just starting out and wondering if travel writing is for you - and if you're more interested in learning solid rules of travel writing rather than marketing yourself or blogging.

-This is the less expensive option at US$ 249.
+This is the least expensive option at US$ 249.